|

 Columbia, and as far south as Argentina.
 Their favorite

 areas are in wooded hillsides.
-However they are also found
+However they are also

-ground doves are migratory.
-They migrate to lower elevations
+Black-winged ground doves are migratory.
+They migrate

-in winter and even to coastal areas.
-It is not terribly
+to lower elevations in winter and even to coastal areas.

-uncommon to see these delightful doves in small flocks
+It is not terribly uncommon to see these delightful

-in villages and farms.
+doves in small flocks in villages and farms.

 |